Racial Bias: Dwarves

 Orcs, goblins, and giants make up the majority of the dwarves' surface enemies.
 These are long, ancient hatreds that go back thousands of years.
 Dwarves love thumping the crap out of these hapless simps, but those guys are second stringers compared to that which lives below.

-"Some collect heads.
+"Some collect Pez dispensers.
 Bangor Steelstriker collects heads.
 Everyone needs a hobby."

 "From the makers of Dwarven Light; we introduce you Dwarven Dark Stout."